-What Are IP Cameras: An IP camera is nothing but the network cameras.
-Its not just a wireless camera for security but a fully loaded security solution for you.
+What are IP Cameras: An IP camera is nothing but the network camera.
+It is not just a wireless camera used for security but also a fully loaded security solution for you.
 So if you’re looking for security, IP cameras is a great way to start with.

-- They are technically high ranking, work Superior, installation is very easy, and cost effective, if the camera is connected with internet then you can watch it from anywhere this is advantage of IP cameras.
+- They are technically high ranking, work superior, installation is very easy, and cost effective, if the camera is connected with internet then you can watch it from anywhere.
+This is an advantage of IP cameras.

-- The very important thing of IP cameras is its storage some IP cameras are come with the cloud storage and some with a memory card. if anything happens with cameras you can still get recorded videos if its cloud storage IP cameras. a tiny motion sensor will be added by manufacturer.
+- The very important thing of IP cameras is their storage.
+Some IP cameras come with the cloud storage and some with a memory card.
+If anything happens with cameras you can get record videos if its cloud storage IP cameras.
+A tiny motion sensor will be added by the manufacturer.

-- Disadvantage of this camera is that it relay on internet and power supply and which can easily compromise by cutting the power supply or internet from your home/shop.
+- Disadvantage of this camera is that it relays on the internet and power supply which can be easily compromised by cutting the power supply or the internet connection from your home/shop.

 - Progressive scanning, which enables better quality images extracted from the video, especially for moving targets.

 - Two-way communication.

 - The ability to send alerts if suspicious activity is detected.